evern/FourSPM_Web/fourspm_web/docs/api-services-documentation.md

 ## Architecture

-The API service architecture follows a 5-layer approach:
+FourSPM Web's API services are organized into the following layers:

-1. **Base Layer**: `odata.service.ts` and `base-api.service.ts` - Provides low-level HTTP operations for OData endpoints and REST APIs (GET, POST, PATCH, DELETE)
+1. **Base Layer**: Core functionality for HTTP requests and response handling.
-2. **Shared Service Layer**: `shared-api.service.ts` - Provides domain-specific operations using the base OData service
+2. **Shared Layer**: Common services used across the application, including an OData client.
-3. **Domain Service Layer**: Individual service files (e.g., `progress.service.ts`, `auth.service.ts`) - Acts as a facade for business logic and backward compatibility
+3. **Adapter Layer**: Entity-specific adapters that transform data between API and frontend formats, encapsulate entity-specific business logic, and handle complex multi-step operations.
-4. **Hook Layer**: React hooks (e.g., `useProjectInfo.ts`, `useDeliverableGates.ts`) - Provides component state management and lifecycle integration
+4. **Domain Layer**: Domain-specific services for each entity type (e.g., Projects, Deliverables).
-5. **Component Layer**: Components like `ODataGrid` that provide UI integration with the API services
+5. **Controller Hook Layer**: Specialized hooks that combine domain services, adapters and component lifecycle for managing UI operations.

-### Base API Service
+### Base Layer

 The `base-api.service.ts` file implements a BaseApiService class that:
 - Provides a generic request method for RESTful API requests